wp-plugins/woocommerce-title-split-test/readme.txt

 == Screenshots ==

-1. screenshot-1.png
+1. List of title tests for aproduct.
-2. screenshot-2.png
+2. Test edit page.
-3. screenshot-3.png
+3. Orders filter by title test.
-4. screenshot-4.png
+4. Shows which title split test is used for each order item

 == Changelog ==